How to make a family tree chart

 2. Draft a family tree outline

 Compile all of the information you have and create an outline.
-Start drawing from yourself to your ancestors, or start with the oldest ancestor you know about and trace forward to you.
+Start mapping relationships from yourself to your ancestors, or start with the oldest ancestor you know about and trace them forward to you.

-You can draw your family tree freehand using pen and paper or create a family tree online using Lucidchart.
+You can draw your family tree freehand using pen and paper or create a family tree online using Lucidchart and our family tree diagram maker.
 Through this visual workspace, you can select a family tree template online and modify it with a few simple clicks.
+Quickly populate your family tree by importing data from spreadsheets like Excel or Google Sheets, so you can visualize your tree automatically.

 3. Add information to each leaf